 In some parts of the world, women are increasingly concerned as they've found themselves dealing with partners who demand to suckle on their breast milk to 'build muscle and enhance sexual performance.'

 Tanzanian women especially are reportedly having trouble keeping their partners away from their babies' breastmilk.
 A recent astonishing report claims that women in Tanzania's coastal region of Tanga complain about their children's fathers who have developed an unusual taste for breast milk.

-According to the report, the report is peddled by the narrative that breastmilk help men gain muscles faster and enhance their performance in the sack.
+According to the report, the report is peddled by the narrative that breastmilk helps men gain muscles faster and enhances their performance in the sack.

 The development compelled the Tanzanian government to issue a stern warning against the practice, which is bound to impact the health of infants, denying them the much-needed nutrients that the milk provides for them.

-Another challenge healthcare professionals and midwives face is breastfeeding mothers coming in with inflamed nipples due to abrasion by their partners during the suckling.
+Another challenge healthcare professionals and midwives face was breastfeeding mothers coming in with inflamed nipples due to abrasion by their partners during the suckling.